-There is no indication in the record that the Respondent, either before or since applying for the <.mail> gTLD string, has used or made demonstrable preparation to use the sign corresponding to the applied-for gTLD in any capacity other than as a gTLD.
-The Respondent's parent company has invested more than USD 57 million in filing fees paid to ICANN for more than 300 new gTLD applications.
-The Respondent has also invested additional time, money, technical and other resources in planning and preparing to use <.mail>.
-The Respondent submits that it will use the dictionary word "mail" as a gTLD in a manner that does not interfere with the Objector's legitimate exercise of its trademark rights.
-The Respondent also points to the additional rights protection mechanisms implemented by ICANN respecting all new gTLDs, and the additional rights protection mechanisms to be implemented by the Respondent.
+There is no indication in the record that the Respondent, either before or since applying for the <.mail> gTLD string, has used or made demonstrable preparation to use the sign corresponding to the applied-for gTLD.
+The Panel notes that the Respondent has invested time, money, technical and other resources in planning and preparing to use <.mail>.
+The Respondent submits that its use of the dictionary word "mail" as a gTLD will not interfere with the Objector's legitimate exercise of its trademark rights.
+The Panel further notes, as discussed earlier, the additional rights protection mechanisms mandated by ICANN respecting all new gTLDs.
+18